-• The Federal Lands Subcommittee has held multiple hearings over the past several Congresses focusing on federal forest health and management issues.
-Hearings have highlighted the dire situation facing our federal forests including: degraded forest health; increased risk of wildfire, insects, disease and mortality; and, loss of economic vitality for

-- America's national forests are increasingly becoming overgrown, fire-prone thickets due in part, to a lack of active management, such as thinning forests to reduce fire danger.
-As a result, catastrophic wildfires are growing in number, size and intensity with devastating impacts to the environment. - The Forest Service is entrusted with managing mostly forested areas in 43 states and Puerto Rico, an area equivalent to ten percent of the continental U.S. land base.
+- The Federal Lands Subcommittee has held multiple hearings over the past several Congresses focusing on federal forest health and management issues.
+Hearings have highlighted the dire situation facing our federal forests including: degraded forest health; increased risk of wildfire, insects, disease and mortality; and, loss of economic vitality for forest communities.
+Unfortunately, this year promises to be another challenging wildfire season1, again illustrating the impact of no action. - America's national forests are increasingly becoming overgrown, fire-prone thickets due in part, to a lack of active management, such as thinning forests to reduce fire danger.
+As a result, catastrophic wildfires are growing in number, size and intensity with devastating impacts to the environment. - The FS is entrusted with managing mostly forested areas in 43 states and Puerto Rico, an area equivalent to ten percent of the continental U.S. land base.
 Fifty-eight million acres of national forest are at high or very high risk of severe wildfire.
 The identified wildfire at-risk area is equal to an area almost the size of the states of Pennsylvania and New York combined.
-In FY 2015, the Forest Service harvested less than 2.9 billion board feet of timber across 204,763 acres, a small fraction of the acreage in need of treatment. - Significant concerns have been raised about the Forest Service and BLM's anemic forest management efforts, both in terms of administrative obstacles (e.g., cumbersome planning processes, high costs and analysis paralysis), and legal obstacles in approving projects.
+In FY 2015, the FS harvested less than 2.9 billion board feet of timber across 204,763 acres, a small fraction of the acreage in need of treatment. - Significant concerns have been raised about the FS and BLM's anemic forest management efforts, both in terms of administrative obstacles (e.g., cumbersome